 Morning at leisure.
 Optional activities include a float trip down the Nenana River and a helicopter ride over the park.
 Then, dress comfortably for a WILDERNESS EXPEDITION into Denali National Park to seek out grizzly bear, caribou, moose, and other wildlife.

 Continue your exploration of Denali National Park and then board the world-famous ALASKA RAILROAD for a journey through untamed wilderness.
 Today’s ride ends in the unique town of Talkeetna, a model for the TV show Northern Exposure.
-SPECIAL FEATURE: Overnight at the Talkeetna Lodge, where you can enjoy hiking, flightseeing, jet boating, or just relaxing on the deck with amazing views of Mount McKinley.
+SPECIAL FEATURE: Overnight at the Talkeetna Alaskan Lodge, where you can enjoy hiking, flightseeing, jet boating, or just relaxing on the deck with amazing views of Denali.

 Witness one of the world’s most scenic drives as you follow the south shore of lovely Turnagain Arm.
 Upon arrival in Seward, board your vessel for a cruise of KENAI FJORDS NATIONAL PARK and the opportunity to see glaciers calving into the sea, orcas, humpback whales, sea otters, and more!
-After your cruise of Kenai Fjords National Park, transfer to the pier to embark on your Holland America cruise ship, the MS Noordam (sailing on the May 17, July 12, 26, August 9, 23 & September 6 departures) or MS Zaandam (sailing on the May 24, June 7, 21, and August 30 departures).
+After your cruise of Kenai Fjords National Park, transfer to the pier to embark on your Holland America cruise ship, the MS Westerdam (sailing on the May 15, June 12, July 10, 24, August 7, 21 and September 4) or MS Noordam (sailing on the May 22, June 5, 19, July 17, and August 14, 28, and September 11 departures).

 Enjoy breathtaking scenery as we travel the route of Alaska’s Marine Highway.
 The entire shoreline of the Gulf of Alaska is a rugged combination of forests, mountains, and tidewater glaciers.
 Be on the lookout for Alaska’s wildlife including whales, seals, otters, puffins and more.